Frenchtown Board of Education

 A. The Board agrees to deduct from teachers' salaries money for local, state, and/or national association services and programs as said teachers individually and voluntarily authorize the Board to deduct and to transmit the monies once per month within five (5) Business days after the last business day of each month to such association or associations.
 Any teacher may have such deductions discontinued by January 1 or July 1 only.

 B. The Board agrees to deduct from teachers' salaries, money for a 403(b) tax sheltered annuity as said teachers individually and voluntarily authorize the Board to deduct and to transmit for deposit into the 403(b) tax sheltered annuity.
 Such transmittals will be made within 5 business days of the last pay date of the month provided the proper monthly statement has been received from the appropriate financial institution.
+Financial institutions offering 403(b) tax sheltered annuities must enter into a ‘hold harmless agreement' with the Frenchtown Board of Education to ensure that the correct amount is being sheltered.
 A salary reduction agreement signed by the employee and the tax sheltered annuity sales agent must be received 15 days before the payday the change is to take affect.
 A maximum of 5 financial institutions offering 403(b)'s will be available to the teachers.

 A. An appropriately furnished room shall be reserved for the exclusive use of the teachers, as a faculty lounge.
 Although teachers shall be expected to exercise reasonable care in maintaining the appearance and cleanliness of the lounge, it shall be regularly cleaned by the school's custodial staff.